chuanfuyap/Convenient-Modeller/README.md

 C Libraries:
-NOTE: it's possible the source file is corrupted and unable to be compiled, I would suggest deleting the functions in the source files that are giving errors during compilation step and compile again (honestly I don't know how else to fix the compilation).
+NOTE: it's possible the source file is corrupted and unable to be compiled, I would suggest deleting the functions in the source files that are giving errors during compilation step and compile again.
 SOSLIB version 1.7 https://github.com/raim/SBML_odeSolver

 libSBML version 5.X.X https://sourceforge.net/projects/sbml/files/libsbml/5.13.0/